AmirRMoezi/OpenBMC-Preparation/README.md

 </pre>
 ## Step 4
 ### Target your hardware
-It is essential to set up your build environment according to your target hardware. run the following command to get supported taget hardwares
+It is essential to set up your build environment according to your target hardware. run the following command to get supported taget hardwares list:
 <pre>
 <code>
 $ . setup